dashaw/mle_prep/theory/cheatsheet/README.md

 A model is usually served in batch mode when it is applied to large quantities of input data.
 One example could be when the model is used to exhaustively process the data of all users of a product or service.
 Or, when it systematically applies to all incoming events, such as tweets, or comments to online publications.
 Batch mode is more resource-efficient compared to an on-demand mode, and is employed when some latency can be tolerated.
 When served in batch mode, the model usually accepts between a hundred and a thousand feature vectors at once.
 Experiment to find the optimal batch size for speed.
 Typical sizes are powers of two: 32,64,128,etc

 **Serving on Demand to a Human**
-Sex steps of serving the model **on demand**:
+* Six steps of serving the model **on demand**:
   1. validate the request
   2. gather the context
   3. transform the context into model input
   4. apply the model to the input and get the output
   5. make sure output makes sense
   6. present the output to the user

 * feature extractor transform context into the model input